-At the discretion of the organizer, Training division may use one setting for all competitors.
-The setting will be based upon the largest track width vehicle entered plus a minimum of 35 cm c.
-At the discretion of the organizer, Cone pairs may be numbered with red and white markers placed on the cones themselves in lieu of Markers as required under Art.
-CD-973.5.
-One of the numbers should be rotated so the Competitors can see it from the previous obstacle whenever possible.
+b At the discretion of the organizer, Training division may use one setting for all Athletes.
+The setting will be based upon the largest track width vehicle entered plus a minimum of 35 cm.

-At the discretion of the organizer, Preliminary division may use one setting for all competitors.
+At the discretion of the organizer, Preliminary division may use one setting for all Athletes.
 The setting will be based upon the largest track width vehicle entered plus a minimum of 30 cm.